Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Possible infinite-loop during database-updates
+* Fixed: Prevent creation of indexes if they already exist
 * Fixed: Possible PHP-errors in overview when there are empty forums/subforums = 1.11.2 =
 * Added: Option for recent-posts-widget to group posts by topic